SCAICT/SCAICT-uwu/README.md

 ### About SCAICT

-SCAICT, the Student Club Information Association of Central Taiwan, is an electronic engineering club composed of schools from central Taiwan.
-By combining the resources of the Central District, we actively organize educational events, activities, and competitions related to information technology, with the goal of facilitating the flow of technology and knowledge.
+SCAICT, Student Club's Association of Information in Central Taiwan, is an electronic engineering club composed of schools from Central Taiwan.
+By combining the resources of the Central Region, we actively organize educational events, activities, and competitions related to information technology, with the goal of facilitating the flow of technology and knowledge.

 ## Features